Diamonds in the Ruff

 Who & What to Bring to Class

 Family consistency is extremely important.
 We encourage all interested family members to help with your dog's training.
 Older, well-behaved children are welcome - those who will take an active part in your dog's class training.
 Children under 16 must be accompanied by an adult.
 We encourage you to take turns working with your dog in class.
 The dog will become confused if he's trying to listen to everyone at once.
 Children should wait their turn quietly and not be bouncing around their dog (or ANY student's dog) while it is trying to concentrate.
-Dogs cannot listen and follow directions when distracted.
+Dogs struggle to listen and follow directions when distracted.
 They need space and focus to learn.
 Please see the page on "Kids in the Classroom" for more helpful hints!

 Week one - Beginning Class: